 Lin William Cong primarily studies corporate finance and investments.
-His research interests include real options, entrepreneurial finance, market efficiency, statistical learning, financial intermediation, and China's economy and capital markets.
+His research interests include real options, entrepreneurial finance, market efficiency, statistical learning, financial intermediation and innovation, and China's economy and financial markets.
 For his doctoral studies, Cong has received the Finance Theory Group Best Paper Award (runner up), the Shmuel Kandel Award, and the Zephyr Prize for Best Paper in Corporate Finance, amongst other honors and fellowships.
 He was also a George Shultz Scholar at the Stanford Institute for Economic Policy Research and a PhD Fellow at the Stanford Institute for Innovation in Developing Economies, with research grants from both institutes.
 Additionally, his undergraduate research in physics and applied mathematics resulted in him publishing in a variety of science journals.
-Cong currently referees for The American Economic Review, Management Science, and Journal of Real Estate Finance and Economics.
+Cong currently referees for The American Economic Review, Review of Financial Studies, Management Science, Journal of Real Estate Finance and Economics, Journal of Public Economics, and Journal of Political Economy.

 Cong earned a Ph.D. in finance and a MS in statistics from Stanford University, where he received the Gerald Lieberman Fellowship for outstanding contributions in research, teaching, and university service, and the Asian American Award for graduate leadership.
 He also holds dual degrees from Harvard University where he graduated summa cum laude and Phi Beta Kappa in 2009 with an A.M. in physics, an A.B. in math & physics, a minor in economics, and a language citation in French.

 Cong is a native of Shenyang, China.
-Outside his research and teaching, Cong practices Chinese Calligraphy, and enjoys reading, golfing, playing guitar, as well as learning French and Japanese.
+Outside his research and teaching, Cong practices Chinese Calligraphy, and enjoys reading, sports, cross fitness, guitar, as well as learning French and Japanese.

 REVISION: Auctions of Real Options